-GOAL - Preserve and enhance Wilton's identity, image, quality of life and remaining natural character in accordance with the vision for the future.
+GOAL - Preserve and enhance Wilton's identity, image, quality of life and remaining rural natural character in accordance with the vision for the future.

-- 1. Enhance community identity through the placement of appropriate signs and landscaping at key entry points to the Town. - 2.
-Establish guidelines to ensure that future residential and commercial development is of a scale and design that is appropriate from both a neighborhood and Town wide perspective. - 3.
+- 1. Promote Enhance community identity through the placement of appropriate signs and landscaping at key entry points to the Town. - 2.
+Establish guidelines to ensure that future residential and commercial development is of a scale and design that is appropriate from both a neighborhood and Ttown wide perspective. - 3.
 Provide incentives for infill development first and discourage "leapfrog" development into previously undeveloped areas or areas identified for less intensive uses. - 4.
-Periodically review the appropriateness and scale of development centers or hamlets for both residential and commercial/office/industrial development to avoid impacts to community character and to provide more efficient use of infrastructure and energy. - 5.
-Ensure that new development does not result in adverse impacts by encouraging context sensitive site design that protects key open space, farmland and scenic vistas.
-Protect and enhance natural buffers with native species wherever possible throughout the Town in order help maintain the Town's aesthetic character and minimize land use conflicts. - 6.
+Encourage the creation of Periodically review the appropriateness and scale of development centers or hamlets for both residential and commercial/office/industrial development to avoid impacts to community character and to provide more efficient use of infrastructure and energy. - 5.
+Support continued use of viable farm land and incorporate more natural open space in project design. - 6.
+Improve the quality of site design, including harmonious signage, lighting, planting, and architectural guidelines in commercial and industrial districts. - 7.-Ensure that new development does not result in adverse impacts such as excessive noise, odor, vibration, and pollutants. by encouraging context sensitive site design that protects key open space, farmland and scenic vistas.

+Protect and enhance natural buffers with native species wherever possible throughout the Town in order help maintain the Town's aesthetic character and minimize land use conflicts.

+9.6.
 Encourage street tree planting and other aesthetic improvements in all developed areas of the Town (residential, commercial, and industrial).
 Native species should be used wherever possible.
-Identify potential public and private partnerships to implement needed improvements.
+Protect and enhance natural buffers with native species wherever possible throughout the Town in order help maintain the Town's aesthetic character and minimize land use conflicts.